pedersandvoll/Letterboxd-Diary-Scraper/README.md

 ## Letterboxd Diary Scraper

-A Python script to scrape your Letterboxd diary entries for the current year and export them in a format compatible with Letterboxd's import feature.
+A Python script to scrape your Letterboxd diary entries for the current year and export them in a format compatible with Letterboxd's import feature, created entirely with aider.

 ### Requirements